kemboi590/Chat-with-Socket-IO/README.md

 ## Description

-With real time chatting it is essentioal to have web sockets that provide real time chat, with socket.io, it mimics the concept of web sockets to listed to events.
+With real time chatting it is essential to have web sockets that provide real time chat, with socket.io, it mimics the concept of web sockets to listed to events.

 I used Node and Express to come up with the API and React for the client.